 Today`s post is going to be a little bit unusual: I`m going to ask questions instead of only telling the stories.

-So here is the situation: a batch of details has come to our production facility.
-According to the claimed manufacturer's process the details were normalized and tempered.
+So here is the situation: a batch of parts has come to our production facility.
+According to the claimed manufacturer's process the parts were normalized and tempered.

-The exact tempering temperature is unknown, but taking into account the specifics of the details production and their usage, i suppose that it tempering temperature was somwhere
+The exact tempering temperature is unknown, but taking into account the specifics of the parts production and their usage, i suppose that their tempering temperature was somewhere

 Fig. 1.
-Fragments of details: left picture – color of the majority of details, right picture - color of the «outsider».
+Fragments of the parts: left picture – color of the majority of the parts, right picture - color of the «outsider».

-We asked the producers of the details about the reasons of the color change.
+We asked the producers of the parts about the reasons of the color change.
 The answer was: «The regular tempering operation was carried out.
 The color change is caused

 by this thermal operation.»